ibrahim-akrab/nixos/README.md

 # To-Do's:

 - [ ] setup home-manager to work with impermenance (as nix module) and standalone for on-the-fly user setup
+- [ ] add yubikey module with age encryption
+- [ ] add secrets management using age keys saved in yubikey

 - [x] laptop setup:
   - [x] fingerprint reader